7astro7/bitcoin-network-tools/README.md

 Note: The private key is used ephemerally and **never** stored.

+#### Private Key File Format

+For authenticated requests using `private_key_path`, ensure the file adheres to the following:

+- The file must contain the raw private key on a single line.
+- Do **not** include quotes, extra spaces, or additional characters.

 API keys are available at https://bitnodes.io/api/.
 Snapshot data is retained on Bitnodes servers for up to 60 days.